Pacific Palisades in Los Angeles County, California — The American West (Pacific Coastal)

 Santa Monica Forestry Station

 Erected 1971 by California Parks, the California Division Of Forestry, and the City & County of Los Angeles.
 (Marker Number 840.)

 Credits.
 This page was last revised on July 8, 2018.
-This page originally submitted on July 8, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 71 times since then.
+It was originally submitted on July 8, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 132 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 8, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.